 This essay aims to highlight some of the unbelievable feats of “Johnny” von Neumann’s mind.
 Happy reading!

 Early years (1903–1921)

-Neumann János Lajos (John Louis Neumann in English) arrived on this planet on December 28th 1903 in Budapest, Hungary.
+Neumann János Lajos (John Louis Neumann in English) was born (or “arrived”) on December 28th 1903 in Budapest, Hungary.
 Born to wealthy non-observant Jewish bankers, his upbringing can be described as privileged.
 His father held a doctorate in law, and he grew up in an 18-room apartment on the top floor above the Kann-Heller offices at 62 Bajcsy-Zsilinszky Street in Budapest (Macrae, 1992).

 “Johnny” von Neumann was a child prodigy.
 Even from a young age, there were strange stories of little John Louis’ abilities: dividing two eight-digit numbers in his head and conversing in Ancient Greek at age six (Henderson, 2007), proficient in calculus at age eight (Nasar, 1998) and reading Emile Borel’s Théorie des Fonctions (“On some points in the theory of functions” ) at age twelve (Leonard, 2010).
 Reportedly, von Neumann possessed an eidetic memory, and so was able to recall complete novels and pages of the phone directory on command.
 This enabled him to accumulate an almost encyclopedic knowledge of what ever he read, such as the history of the Peloponnesian Wars, the Trial Joan of Arc and Byzantine history (Leonard, 2010).
 A Princeton professor of the latter topic once stated that by the time he was in his thirties, Johnny had greater expertise in Byzantine history than he did (Blair, 1957).